Bellini – I Capuleti e i Montecchi, June 4, 2016

 “Soprano Uliana Alexyuk captured Gilda’s sweetness, ardor and vulnerability with her voice’s changing shades, from silky to vibrant to hushed.
 Alexyuk, a member of Houston Grand Opera Studio, stepped into the role late in rehearsals, replacing Elizabeth Zhdanoff; nevertheless, she dovetailed with the rest of the cast.”

-Houston Grand Opera has chosen Ulyana as one of their three new singers in its training program, HGO Studio.
+Houston Grand Opera has chosen Uliana as one of their three new singers in its training program, HGO Studio.
 She joins two pianists also in the program next season.
 HGO received applications from 641 aspiring performers, and its staff heard more than 200 of them in auditions in Houston, New York, Philadelphia, Cincinnati and San Francisco.
 The five taken into the program will join seven returning from last season.
-Ulyana will sing as her first role the part of Ida and the cover of Adele in J. Strauss’ Die Fledermaus: hopefully this will be only the first of many roles to come at the Texas opera house.
+Uliana will sing as her first role the part of Ida and the cover of Adele in J. Strauss’ Die Fledermaus: hopefully this will be only the first of many roles to come at the Texas opera house.
 Read more here

 Ulyana made an earlier-than-expected debut at the English festival this last Thursday, jumping in for an ailing colleague.
 She sang her debut with aplomb and had one commenter on The Spectator commenting: